johsteffens/actinon/README.md

 ## License
 The source code in this project, including rayflux-script, is licensed under the Apache 2.0 License.

-Images and videos uploaded into this project and depicting results of the raytracer shall be licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) License.
+Images and videos uploaded into this project and depicting results of the raytracer are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) License.

 Images or videos you created with rayflux from your own scene sources are yours.